RetroAchievements/docs/docs/general/teams/qa-team.md

 QA has the authority to fix any issues in sets with no active developers.
 QA may also fix issues in sets with active developers under the following processes:

 No advance coordination required:
-- Set wide exploitation.
-QA must immediately contact developer to hand off repair and repromotion responsibility
+- Set-wide exploitation.
+QA must immediately contact the developer to hand off repair and repromotion responsibility
 - Remove custom player input from rich presence

 Developer must be contacted, QA may remediate if no response is received within 7 days for: